ObjectsCountries/VimBox/README.md

 # VimBox

-(GitHub supports STL model viewing, you can click on any of the model files to preview them.)
+(GitHub supports STL model viewing, you can click on a model file to preview it.)

 ![The VimBox](vimbox.jpg)